Senior Computational Biologist I

 Must haves:

-• Post-graduate degree (MS or PhD) in statistics, computational biology, bioinformatics, cancer biology, or related quantitative field
+• PhD in statistics, computational biology, cancer biology, or related quantitative field, with additional 3+ years postdoc or industry experience

-• Excellent oral and written communication skills to communicate to scientific and broader audiences, with keen attention to detail
+• Excellent oral and written communication skills to communicate to both scientific and broader audiences

 • Ability to work on a cross-functional team in our highly collaborative environment, working with both computational and experimental scientists